coursera/courier/scala/fixture/README.md

 ```

 Local overrides take precedence over global overrides, so `@scala.fixtureGeneratorClass = ...` is overshadowed by `implicit val defaultGenerator: DefaultGeneratorFactories = ...` which is overshadowed by `fixtureGenerator[Fortune].withField(...)`

+Note that, in most cases, your generator will need to coerce its values for them to be legal data elements.
+In the examples above `ConstantDateTimeGenerator extends CoercedValueGenerator[DateTime]` produce strings, rather than `DataTime`.

 See tests for advanced usage examples.